dhellmann/pymotw-3/source/collections/chainmap.rst

 .. {{{end}}}

-It is also possible to set values through the ``ChainMap`` directly, though only the first mapping in the chain is actually modified.
+It is also possible to set values through the ``ChainMap`` directly, although only the first mapping in the chain is actually modified.

 .. literalinclude:: collections_chainmap_update_directly.py